Modern YEAR TWELVE

 –The New Titans #55

 –FLASHBACK: From Nightwing Vol. 2 #75.
 Batman, Nightwing, and Huntress go on an unspecified adventure, after which Batman gives Huntress an earful and tells her to hang up her superhero boots.
-This is the beginning of what will only become an even rockier relationship between Batman and Huntress for years to follow.
+At this juncture, Batman certainly isn’t getting along with Nightwing, and he’s never quite gotten along with Huntress, thus making this outing quite a strained affair.
+This is the beginning of what will only develop into an even rockier relationship between Batman and Huntress for years to follow.

 –REFERENCE: In the second feature to Detective Comics #782.
 Late November—the anniversary of Batman’s parents’ deaths.
 Batman places two roses at his parents’ Crime Alley murder site.